10.5. Incremental Backup

 > --incremental /usr/local/pgsql/backup/inc01/backup_manifest \

-> -D /usr/local/pgsql/backup/inc02 -X stream -P -v
+> -D /usr/local/pgsql/backup/inc02 -X stream -P -v10.5.3.
+Format of INCREMENTAL File

 A header block contains four types of information:

-- Magic Number: The header begins with “0xd3ae1f0d” to identify it as an incremental backup file.
+Magic Number: The header begins with ‘0xd3ae1f0d’ to identify it as an incremental backup file.

-- num_incremental_block: The number of modified blocks.
+num_incremental_block: The number of modified blocks.

-A header block is typically 8 KB in size, or a multiple of 8 KB.
-Normally, a header block is padded with zeros to reach an 8 KB alignment after the list of modified block numbers.
-If the list of modified block numbers exceeds 8 KB, additional header blocks are added.
+A header block is typically 8 KB, or a multiple of 8 KB.
+The block is padded with zeros to maintain 8 KB alignment after the list of block numbers.
+If the list exceeds 8 KB, PostgreSQL adds additional header blocks.

-Figure 10.11 shows four examples of the INCREMENTAL files that are explained in Section 9.6.2.2:
+Figure 10.11 shows four examples of INCREMENTAL files, as explained in Section 9.6.2.2: